fiskaltrust/release-notes/middleware/middleware-1.3.36.md

 :::

 ## Stability improvement: Added necessary indices to MW databases to improve query performance
-As we now have plenty of operational experience, we should introduced indices to the databases so that frequent queries (e.g. while doing /sign or /journal calls) are optimized.
-The Amount of RW operations on the HDD should be significantly reduced.
+With the operational experience we have collected since the go-live in Germany, we have added new indices to the Middleware database so that frequent queries (e.g. while doing /sign or /journal calls) are optimized.
+The Amount of RW operations on the HDD should be significantly reduced, as well as the execution time.

 ## Feature: Added localization to Android App